X-Men (film): Marketing

-Fox aired a special entitled Mutant Watch to promote the film that partially includes in universe scenes of a senate hearing featuring Senator Robert Kelly.
+The film's first trailer was released in February 2000.
+Another trailer premiered on May 24, 2000 in front of Mission: Impossible 2.
+Fox aired a special entitled Mutant Watch to promote the film that partially includes in-universe scenes of a senate hearing featuring Senator Robert Kelly.
 This featurette was included as a bonus feature on some of the video releases.
 On June 1, 2000, Marvel published a comic book prequel to X-Men, entitled X-Men: Beginnings, revealing the backstories of Magneto, Rogue and Wolverine.
 There was also a comic book adaptation based on the film.
 A console video game, X-Men: Mutant Academy, was released on July 6, 2000, to take advantage of the film's release, featuring costumes and other materials from the film.

 Theatrical

 X-Men had its premiere at Ellis Island on July 12, 2000, two days before a wide opening in 3,025 theaters in North America.
 It would also debut in Australia that weekend to take advantage of the school holidays, while most other territories would get the film in August.
 Marvel Studios was depending on X-Mens success to ignite other franchise properties (Spider-Man, Fantastic Four, Hulk, and Daredevil).